g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 * No, I don't think they're as good on new inputs or even that close.
 * No, they're not more efficient in time or cost (for non-industrial-scale use).
 * Even if they were, the social and legal problems and biases would probably still suppress them in the medium run.
-* But obviously if you want to heavily customise a model, or need something tiny, or want to tinker, they are totally dominant.
+* But obviously if you want to heavily customise a model, or need something tiny, or want to do science, they are totally dominant.
 * Ongoing compute constraints make me think the capabilities gap and adoption gap will persist.